 Tyler is a St. Cloud native and graduate of Apollo high school.
 He recently received a B.A. in Psychology from Southwest MN State University.
 While at Southwest MN State, he was also on the football team and helped to start the Center For Civic Engagement at SMSU.
 Tyler served 2 years active duty in the US Army and 4 years in the MN National Guard as an Air Traffic Controller.
 Tyler enjoys spending time with family, cooking, fishing, and being outdoors.

-Shannon Johnson is in her first year of the master's program in School Counseling at St. Cloud State University.
+Shannon Johnson is in her second year of the master's program in School Counseling at St. Cloud State University.
 She graduated from Hopkins High school and then moved to St. Peter, MN to attend Gustavus Adolphus College.
 During her time at Gustavus, she was on the Track and Field team and started a Synchronized Skating team.
 Shannon graduated from Gustavus in May 2009 with a bachelor's degree in Health and Exercise Science.
 After her graduation she was employed at SPS Commerce, a job she recently resigned to pursue the graduate program.
 Shannon enjoys spending time with friends and family, playing soccer, fishing, camping and anything else outdoors.

-Whitnee Herrling is a Sophomore at St. Cloud State University.
+Whitnee Herrling is a Senior at St. Cloud State University.
 She is majoring in biological sciences with an emphasis on pre-medical studies.
 She is also an active member in the University Honors Program.
 After she completes her bachelor’s degree, Whitnee hopes to attend medical school and specialize in pediatric medicine.
 Whitnee is originally from Middleton, Wisconsin where she lived with her parents and two younger sisters.
 In her free time, Whitnee enjoys attending cooking and baking classes.
 She also enjoys playing ice hockey and spending time with her friends and family outdoors.

-Alayna Kangas is a freshman at St. Cloud State University, and is currently undecided on her major.
+Alayna Kangas is a sophomore at St. Cloud State University, and is currently undecided on her major.
 She is from White Bear Lake, Minnesota, and she enjoys reading and playing with her dog, Pete.
 During the summer she spends most of her weekends at her family cabin where they swim, fish, and go tubing.
 Her favorite television shows include American Horror Story and The Office.
 Alayna plans on joining the University’s forensics team next year, since she loved being a part of the speech team in high school.